ccbogel/QualCoder/README.md

 The qualcoder folder should be in the same directory as the install.sh script.

 This will install QualCoder in the /usr/share directory and create a launcher.
 Alternatively move to the qualcoder directory and run the qualcoder.py file in a terminal: python3 qualcoder.py

-### Using venv

-1. It is recommended to create a virtualenvironment,  `python3 -m venv venv` which will create a directory named `venv` which is your new virtual environment.
-2. activate the new environment: `source venv\bin\activate`
-3. Install all the requirements, before cd into the directory holding the source code of qualcoder: `python3 -m pip install .`

 ### Windows: